AI & Machine Learning

 Abstract

 Seventy years after the Dartmouth workshop, AI paradigms have evolved dramatically.
 Yet, despite the superhuman performance of foundation models on specialized tasks, robust commonsense reasoning remains an elusive challenge.
-This talk provides a framework for commonsense reasoning, bridging AI, cognitive psychology, and linguistics.
-I will examine the evolution of AI models through the lens of abstraction tasks, such as drawing analogies in narratives, understanding causality in videos, and decoding brain teasers.
-Specifically, I will discuss methods that combine neural learning with structural reasoning—such as entailment trees and structural mapping engines—which show promise in addressing these complexities.
-Finally, I will critically reflect on the term 'commonsense AI' itself, challenging the assumption that such knowledge is universally shared.
+This talk introduces a framework for commonsense reasoning that bridges AI, cognitive psychology, and linguistics.
+I will examine state-of-the-art AI models through the lens of abstraction tasks, including drawing analogies in narratives, understanding causality in videos, and decoding brain teasers.
+Specifically, the presentation highlights methods that synergize neural learning with structural reasoning, such as entailment trees and structural mapping engines, and demonstrates their promise for addressing these cognitive complexities.
+Finally, I will outline a neurosymbolic vision for human-centric AI and the critical open questions we must solve to realize it.

 Bio